ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 ### Seeing the new storage volumes in Proxmox VE's web console

-If you're wondering if any of this changes appear in the Proxmox web console, just open it and browse to the `pve` node level.
+If you are wondering if any of this changes appear in the Proxmox web console, just open it and browse to the `pve` node level.
 There, open the `Disks` view:

 ![pve node devices usage updated to LVM](images/g005/pve_node_disks_devices_lvm_updated_screen.webp "pve node devices usage updated to LVM")